Welcome to the

 The average time-to-complete was 11 minutes, 46 seconds.

 This falls within the range of best practices for pre-hire assessments.
-We always recommend under 15 minutes to ensure candidates complete the test and isn't not a major time suck.
-The shortest time-to-complete was blank, and the longest time-to-complete was blank.
+We always recommend under 15 minutes to ensure candidates complete the test and isn't a major burden on applicants who are already completing many other applications.
+The shortest time-to-complete was 3 minutes 57 seconds, and the longest time-to-complete was 2 hours, 20 minutes, and 52 seconds.
 In actual testing environments, we recommend a time limit, for example, 20 minutes.
+(On our test, only 6 people took longer than 20 minutes.)

 COMPLETION RATES